Skip to Main Content

 Use #Hashtags

-During your fundraising event planning, plan to have an event-specific hashtag for your Twitter, Instagram, and Facebook is an easy, fool-proof way to track engagement before, during, and after the fundraiser.
+During your fundraising event, use an event-specific hashtag for your Instagram, Facebook, and other social channels.
+This is an easy, fool-proof way to track engagement before, during, and after the fundraiser.

 Text Throughout